bartificer/programming-by-stealth/docs/pbs39.md

 <input type="text" name="name" required id="name_tb">
 ```

-If you try submit the form without entering a value in this text box while using Safari you’ll see the following:
+If you try submit the form without entering a value in this text box while using Safari, you’ll see the following:

 ![](../assets/pbs39/Screen-Shot-2017-09-15-at-00.11.02.png)